-Food Refusal is a normal developmental phase of early childhood which peaks around 18 months, and called the neo-phobic phase.
+Food Refusal is a normal developmental phase of early childhood which peaks around 18 months, and is called the neo-phobic phase.
 Most children go through this fussy phase; often refusing to try new foods and foods they previously enjoyed.
 It starts as early as 1 year and can continue until after starting primary school.
-Some children’s diets become quite limited and this is particularly true for prolonged or extreme food refusal.
+Some children’s diets become quite limited and this is particularly true for those with AFRID or prolonged or extreme food refusal.
 Tantrums and unwanted behaviour develop into meal-time battles, with tired and busy parents giving in to the persistent demands of their toddler.
 Managing this with consistent messages about when and what food is offered; letting the child decide how much to eat is tricky, but can help to reduce tension.
-Infants who have been exposed to a wide range of foods during the weaning window (around 6-12 months of age) are more likely to experience a shorter neo-phobic phase.
+Infants who have been exposed to a wide range of foods during the weaning “sensitive window” (around 6-12 months of age) are more likely to experience a shorter neo-phobic phase.
+Similarly, those with limited experience are more likely to have a more profound neo-phobic phase.

 - Do give them a small portion – they can always have a second helping if hungry